utdata/csvkit-nicar/README.md

 `$ csvsort -c Total_Receipts -r mixbev.csv | csvcut -c Location_Name,Location_Address,county,Total_Receipts | head | csvlook --max-column-width 20`

 - "csvsort -c Total_Receipts -r" is our new command. "csvsort" is the command, and we are passing the "-c" flag and the name of a column to sort.
 The "-r" that follows says to reverse sort, so we have the largest number at the top.
 Journalists almost always want the largest number first.
-We have to do this first (or at least before our "head" command) so it considers the whole file.
+We have to do this step first (or at least before our "head" command) so it considers the whole file.
 - We pipe this into "csvcut" passing in our name, address, county and receipts fields.
 This is just for nice output of fields we actually care about.
-- We pass through to "head" to look at just the top 10 rows intead of all of them.
+- We pass through to "head" to look at just the top 10 rows instead of all of them.
 - We pass through to "csvlook" to make it pretty.
 I added the "--max-column-width 20" because some of the restaurant names are really long, and would break each row into multiple lines.

 So, our result is this: